-We have very strong links with Castle Donington Academy and have transition arrangements with them for all children with special educational needs.
-Our links through the Shepshed and Castle Donington Learning Partnership, Loughborough Learning Alliance and The BeSKiLD Trust also help to support transition and professional development.
+We have very strong links with Iveshead Academy and have extra transition arrangements with them for all children with special educational needs.
+Our links through the Shepshed and Castle Donington Learning Partnership and The BeSKiLD Trust also help to support transition and professional development.